+After that, there may be home meetings, twelve-step meetings, mandatory drug testing, or counseling sessions inside or outside the home.
+Rules are designed to keep residents on the path to sobriety and protect the recovery of other residents in the home.
 It is easy to confuse sober houses with rehabilitation centers or transitional houses, but there are some marked differences between them.
 Other rules in a sober home may include a curfew, the requirement that clients attend regular house meetings, random drug tests, and support groups such as 12-step meetings.

 For customers who live in the safe, trigger-free environment of a sober home, staying sober doesn't seem like a struggle.
-Maybe you're a college student, looking for sober dorms, or looking to make your living space more conducive to your sober lifestyle.
-Sober Living Programs Help People Move from Intensive Addiction Treatment to Independent Living Design For Recovery is committed to helping you or your loved one live a full life free of alcohol or drug addiction.
-It does not provide the same level of structure as an inpatient center, but it does present an environment of intermediate sobriety that encourages residents to develop healthy coping skills and habits by the time they return home.
+Maybe you're a college student looking for sober dorms or looking to make your living space more conducive to your sober lifestyle.
+Through peer support, proven recovery principles, peer empowerment, and individual responsibility, residents can consolidate their sobriety and prepare to return home or live independently.
+Design For Recovery is committed to helping you or your loved one live a full life free of alcohol or drug addiction.
+If you or your loved one needs a sober living facility, contact your local health professional or medical professional for a referral.